siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/90-2025-02-11-method-overriding-in-kotlin.md

 Kotlin, a modern and concise programming language developed by JetBrains, has gained significant popularity for its expressive syntax and interoperability with Java.
 One of the fundamental concepts in object-oriented programming (OOP) is **method overriding**, which allows a subclass to provide a specific implementation of a method that is already defined in its superclass.

-This blog post explores method overriding in Kotlin, covering its syntax, rules, use cases, and key differences from Java.
+This article explores method overriding in Kotlin, covering its syntax, rules, use cases, and key differences from Java.
 By the end of this post, you will have a solid understanding of method overriding in Kotlin and how to leverage it effectively in your projects.

 ## Understanding Method Overriding